carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 total number of tRNA genes, total number of rRNA genes, and codon usage bias were significantly changed when the bacterial community underwent the treatment.

-> ## Experimental design?
+> ## Exercise
 >
-> Knowing the resuts of the Cuatro Ciénegas study, what type of sequencing do you think the authors used?
+> Knowing the results of this CCB study, what type of sequencing what type of metagenomic sequencing was used?
-> What metadata do you think they recorded?
+> What was the most important piece of metadata that the authors took?
+>
+>> ## Solution
+>> Only shotgun metagenomics could have been used to investigate the total number of tRNA genes.
+>> The most important think to know about our data is which community was supplemented with fertilizers.
+>> However, any differences in the more technical parts of the study, such as the DNA extraction protocol,
+>> could have affected the results, so tracking those is also important
+>>
+> {: .solution}
-{: .discussion}
+{: .challenge}

 The results of this study, raw sequences and metadata, have been submitted to the NCBI Sequence Read Archive (SRA), and are stored in the BioProject [PRJEB22811](https://www.ncbi.nlm.nih.gov/sra/?term=PRJEB22811).Here is how an entry of this BioProject